benhaslett/Ben-Haslett/README.md

 # Profile
 An Information Technology & Communications expert with over 20 years’ knowledge and practical industry experience.
 An entrepreneurial spirit, with a desire to push to boundaries and look for new solutions to existing problems.
-Driven, passionate, analytical and strategic professional, who enjoys being part of, as well as leading, a successful and productive team.
+A driven, passionate, analytical and strategic professional.
+Who enjoys being part of, as well as leading, a successful and productive team.
 Works well to deadlines and thrives under pressure, able to perform effectively within any task or project.

 # Objective
 To build on existing knowledge and skills to work up the career ladder to a C level position.
 Using technology and innovation to revolutionise how people interact with Government.
 To innovate, inspire and continuously seek ways to work within this ever-changing landscape.